tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

 > - Replace "sourcepath" and "cospath" enclosed in "<>" with the path of the COS file to copy and the COS destination path, respectively.
 > - The source path is formatted as `<BucketName-APPID>.cos.<region>.myqcloud.com/<cospath>`.
 > - Use the `-d` parameter to set the `x-cos-metadata-directive` header.
 Valid values are `Copy` (default) and `Replaced`.
-> - When setting the HTTP header with the `-H` parameter, please use the JSON format (for example, `coscmd copy -H -d Replaced "{'x-cos-storage-class':'Archive','Content-Language':'zh-CN'}" <localpath> <cospath>`.
+> - When setting the HTTP header with the `-H` parameter, please use the JSON format, for example, `coscmd copy -H -d Replaced "{'x-cos-storage-class':'Archive','Content-Language':'zh-CN'}" <localpath> <cospath>`.
 For more information about the headers, please see [PUT Object - Copy](https://intl.cloud.tencent.com/document/product/436/10881).
+>

 ### Moving a file or folder